Booting OpenCore and macOS

 You will soon reach the installer screen!
 If you enabled verbose mode when building OCLP, a lot of text will run across the screen.
 From there, it's just like any normal macOS install.
 For an example of how the boot process looks, see the following video:

 If your Mac is looping back into the beginning of the setup after the first reboot, turn it off, start it again and hold Option.
-This time, select the option with a grey hard disk icon, it can say "macOS Installer" or the name you gave the disk during the installer process.
+This time (after choosing EFI Boot first) select the option with a grey hard disk icon in the OpenCore picker.
+It can either say macOS Installer or the name you gave the disk during the installer process.
 Keep repeating this step after every reboot if necessary.

 WARNING